 It will be hard for Mother to get through of pneumonia at her age.
 I hope she will get better but I might get the word to go see her if she asks for me.

 The boys Annie refers to are no doubt her and Robert’s own, Janet’s brothers: Will (b.
-1889), who took over the farm when Robert retired, Stanley (b.
-1891), specifically to whom she refers in Card #2, and my Grandfather Paul (b.1892).
+1889), who took over the farm when Robert retired and spent much time on his Florida properties; Stanley (b.
+1891), specifically to whom she refers in Card #2; and my Grandfather Paul (b.1892).
 All had chores like watering the sweet corn, tending the chickens, and keeping the yard in good order.
 Annie suggests that this activity is necessary in case of the worst: “Not knowing what my happen.”
 In other words, she wants the homestead in good order if she passes, probably because husband Robert has enough to do with farming.

 What Annie doesn’t say is whether she gets to enjoy the 175-feet of front porch along the main building at the Sanitarium, or if she receives any of the occupational therapy available for women: weaving, basketry, and lace weaving, to name a few.
 Men had other opportunities.
 Forms of recreation included croquet, tennis, billiards, cards, and music.
 It’s doubtful Annie participated, given her physical condition.
 Concerts and other entertainment were given on special occasions, which surely Annie enjoyed.